lse-ds105/ds105a-2024-project-data_dazzlers/README.md

 ### 2. FRED:

--   FRED API creditials can be obtained by creating an account with the [FRED API website](https://fredaccount.stlouisfed.org/login/secure/).
+-   FRED API credentials can be obtained by creating an account with the [FRED API website](https://fredaccount.stlouisfed.org/login/secure/).

 -   You then create an application and are given an API key